iadvize/documentation/Documentation.md

 #### The External bot user flow

 The iAdvize Administrator/Manager:

-1. Activates your connector from the iAdvize marketplace,
+* Activates your connector from the iAdvize marketplace,
-2. Creates a new user with the role "bot" from the "People" section of iAdvize,
+* Creates a new user with the role "bot" from the "People" section of iAdvize,
-3. Select an external bot and a scenario,
+* Select an external bot and a scenario,
-4. is redirected to your bot edition page.
+* Is redirected to your bot edition page.

 ![Bot plugin](./assets/images/plugins/external-bots-user-flow.jpg)

-**Add the External bot plugin**
+** Add the External bot plugin **
 To make sure your connector uses the External Bot plugin correctly, all you have to do is to declare the base url that will be postfixed by seven endpoints described below.

 #### Operator form flow endpoints

 There are 4 endpoints related to Operator form flow.
 This is related to the creation of an Operator with a Bot role, within iAdvize in order to link it to the External bot.

 ##### List external bots (endpoint)